“But Mary treasured up all these things and pondered them in her heart.” -Luke 2:19

 I guess that’s why at Christmastime I become this emotional mother who can’t help but cry when I witness a living nativity scene in a Christmas play or reread scripture about Christ’s birth.
 It’s all about that baby swaddled in a blanket.
 Shepherds and Kings kneel at the foot of a manger and Angels worship the miracle of the Christ child.
 And I sit with tears welling up because I can relate to treasuring the blessing of birth while pondering- like Mary- the miracle of God’s salvation to the world.

 Our world seems to have lost the understanding of hope, faith, and trust.
-The unborn baby, unplanned pregnancy is still wrapped in shame by cultural standards but instead of faith to see beyond our circumstances, society fights for the right to “choose.”
+The unborn baby in an unplanned pregnancy is still wrapped in shame by cultural standards but instead of faith to see beyond our circumstances, society fights for the right to “choose.”

 There will never be an understanding of the hope and sacredness of life without the acknowledgement of a Savior.
-Christ’s birth, His life and death defines the value of all life.
+Christ’s birth, His life, and death defines the value of all life.
 It gives every baby’s life worth-planned or unplanned.
-I know that a woman’s “right to an abortion” will always fight for that right until she understands how Mary “treasured up all these things and pondered them in her heart”; reflecting on that miracle of our Savior the Christ-child.
+I know that a woman’s “right to an abortion” will always fight for that right until she understands how Mary “treasured up all these things and pondered them in her heart.”

 Sacredness of life begins in acknowledging a Savior and understanding the intentional purpose of an unplanned circumstance.